Your Essential Guide to the Quebec Winter Carnival!

-If you are going to live in a place that is covered in snow and ice for most of the year, why not just embrace it.
-The Quebec Winter Carnival (Carnaval de Quebec) is the worlds biggest winter carnival with over one million people attending every year!
+If you are going to live in a place that is covered in snow and ice for most of the year, choose a place where they throw a great party!
+This is your ultimate guide to Quebec Winter Carnival – the world’s largest winter festival!

 Where is the Quebec Winter Carnival?